mumbi-prog/botanity-buddy/bota-bud/README.md

 # Botanical Buddy - Frontend
+## Author: Sylvia Mumbi Mwangi
+### Botanity Buddy Back-end API
+**Botanical buddy backend API is available [here](https://github.com/mumbi-prog/phase-3-sinatra-react-project)** - Run the backend then start your application

 Botanical Buddy is a web application designed to help plant enthusiasts manage and care for their plants effectively.
 This frontend repository contains the codebase for the user interface and interaction with the Botanical Buddy web application.

 ## Features

-1. User Authentication: Allows users to register, login, and access personalized plant care features.
+1. User Authentication: Allows users to log in, and access personalized plant care features.
 2. Dashboard: Provides a user-friendly dashboard to view and manage the plant collection.
 3. Plant Details: Displays detailed information about each plant, including care tasks and additional details.
 4. Care Tasks: Customizable care tasks for each plant, with the ability to add, edit, and mark tasks as completed.